ValterKasper/space-app/README.md

 - `SPACE_APP_KEYSTORE_PATH`

-- `SPACE_APP_API_KEY` - key will be used for communication with server, but is recommended for now to use `use_fake_reponse_api=true ` parameter in the `gradle.properiets`.
+- `SPACE_APP_API_KEY` - key will be used for communication with server

-- `SPACE_APP_GOOGLE_MAPS_KEY` - use a google maps api key and replace google-services.json file, if you want to show the map in the Launch detail.

 ### License

 ```
-Copyright 2014 Valter Kasper
+Copyright 2022 Valter Kasper

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.